Learn / practitioner

 Network + connectivity (per location)varies by sizeAllocated separately

-That’s IT spend you’d recognize.
+That is IT spend you would recognize.
 Add salaries-or-outsourced-services on top:

 PathPer-employee per year